 The university is committed to creating an accessible and inclusive learning environment consistent with university policy and federal and state law.
-Please let me know if you experience any barriers to learning so I can work with you to ensure you have equal opportunity to participate fully in this course.
-If you are a student with a disability, or think you may have a disability, and need accommodations please contact Services for Students with Disabilities (SSD).
-Please refer to SSD's website for contact and more information: http://diversity.utexas.edu/disability/.
-If you are already registered with SSD, please deliver your Accommodation Letter to me as early as possible in the term so we can discuss your approved accommodations and needs in this course.
+Please let me know if you experience any barriers to learning so I can work with you to ensure you have an equal opportunity to participate fully in this course.
+If you are a student with a disability or think you may have a disability and need accommodations please contact Disability and Access (D&A).
+Please refer to their website for contact and more information: http://diversity.utexas.edu/disability.
+If you are already registered with D&A, please deliver your Accommodation Letter to me as early as possible in the term so we can discuss your approved accommodations and needs in this course.

-The University Writing Center

-The UWC provides free programs to support and empower all UT graduate students.
+The University Writing Center - The UWC provides free programs to support and empower all UT graduate students.
 UWC consultants provide one-on-one feedback on any project at any stage of your writing process.
-For group accountability and instruction, check out UWC monthly writing groups, workshops, and retreats.
+Check out UWC monthly writing groups, workshops, and retreats for group accountability and instruction.

-The Sanger Learning Center

-If you are looking to improve your study skills, writing skills, or public speaking skills you should take advantage of the Sanger Learning Center's classes and workshops, private learning specialist appointments, peer academic coaching, and tutoring.
+The Sanger Learning Center - If you are looking to improve your study skills, writing skills, or public speaking skills you should take advantage of the Sanger Learning Center's classes and workshops, private learning specialist appointments, peer academic coaching, and tutoring.

-Counseling and Mental Health Center

-There are many helpful counseling and mental health resources available on campus and an important part of the college experience is learning how to ask for help.
-If you or anyone you know experiences any academic stress, difficult life events, or feelings like anxiety or depression, I strongly encourage you to seek support, including from the relevant university resources.
-If immediate mental health assistance is needed, call the Counseling and Mental Health Center (CMHC) at 512-471-3515 or you may also contact Bryce Moffett, LCSW (iSchool CARE counselor) at 512-232-2983.
-Outside CMHC business hours (8 a.m.-5 p.m., Monday-Friday), contact the CMHC 24/7 Crisis Line at 512-471-2255.
+Counseling and Mental Health Center - Students who are struggling for any reason and who believe that it might impact their performance in the course are urged to reach out to Bryce Moffett if they feel comfortable.
+This will allow her to provide any resources or accommodations that she can.
+If immediate mental health assistance is needed, call the Counseling and Mental Health Center (CMHC) at 512-471-3515, or you may also contact Bryce Moffett, LCSW (iSchool CARE counselor) at 512-232-4449.
+Bryce's office is in FAC18S, and she holds drop-in Office Hours on Wednesdays from 2-3 pm.
+Please contact the CMHC 24/7 Crisis Line at 512-471-2255 for urgent mental health concerns.